Print

 Description

-Vegan sushi bowls are an easy way to enjoy all your favorite sushi components (seasoned rice, veggies, nori, spicy mayo) – without the extra fuss of rolling.
+Vegan sushi bowls are an easy way to enjoy all your favorite sushi components – seasoned rice, veggies, nori, and spicy mayo – without the extra fuss of rolling.

 Ingredients